sogaiu/ts-clojure/README.md

 Change the value of `repos` in `conf/conf.clj` to specify which set of samples to test against.

+Note that in the case of clojars, if you are serious about testing, please consider getting more jars.

 See [here](doc/prepare-source-samples.md) for more details.

 ### Tweak settings